Sudaraka88/ecoli_st131_methylation/README.md

 ![](screenshots/welcome.png)

 Click on `Update Tracks` to load the genome, annotation and selected methylation and barcode tracks.
-Methylation and barcode selections can be modified using check boxes and browser view can be updated by clicking `Update Tracks`.
+This will automatically switch the app into the `Browser` (right) page.
+Please click on `Options` (left) page to come back to this view.
+It is possible to modify methylation and barcode selections using check boxes and the browser view can be updated (again) by clicking `Update Tracks`.

+> **Note** Adding a large number of methylation tracks might slow down
+> the the browser!

 The browser view is based on [jbrowse2](https://jbrowse.org/jb2/).
 There are standard options to zoom in, out and scroll through regions.
 It is